apuokenas/ntd22-quality-assurance-101/readme.md

 # Workshop for Nordic testing Days 2022

+"Quality Assurance 101" by Fabian Basciani and Victor Lee at Nordic Testing Days 2022

 ## Code used in workshop

 There are 10 Tests that demonstrate how could we write quality Unit tests, which we will be walking through in the workshop